avagin/avagin.github.io/how-fast-is-procfs.md

 sys	0m0.046s
 ```

-It is only 0.05 seconds to get enough data to show a process tree.
-In case of
+It only takes 0.05 seconds to get data enough to show a process tree.
+In case
-procfs, we need 0.177 seconds to open one procfs file per process without
+of procfs, we need 0.177 seconds to merely open and close one file per process,
-reading any data from it.
+without even reading any data from it!

-Bellow you can find a perf output:
+Here is a perf output:

 ```
 -   82.24%     0.00%  task_diag_all  [kernel.vmlinux]            [k] entry_SYSCALL_64_fastpath